eslint/eslint/docs/src/extend/custom-rule-tutorial.md

 ## Step 8: Publish the Plugin

-To publish a plugin containing a rule to npm, you need configure the `package.json`.
+To publish a plugin containing a rule to npm, you need to configure the `package.json`.
 Add the following in the corresponding fields:

 1. `"name"`: A unique name for the package.
 No other package on npm can have the same name.
 1. `"main"`: The relative path to the plugin file.
 Following this example, the path is `"eslint-plugin-example.js"`.
 1. `"description"`: A description of the package that's viewable on npm.
 1. `"peerDependencies"`: Add `"eslint": ">=8.0.0"` as a peer dependency.
 Any version greater than or equal to that is necessary to use the plugin.
-By declaring `eslint` as a peer dependency, it requires that users add the package to the project separately from the plugin.
+Declaring `eslint` as a peer dependency requires that users add the package to the project separately from the plugin.
-1. `"keyworkds"`: Include the standard keywords `["eslint", "eslintplugin", "eslint-plugin"]` to make the package easy to find.
+1. `"keywords"`: Include the standard keywords `["eslint", "eslintplugin", "eslint-plugin"]` to make the package easy to find.
 You can add any other keywords that might be relevant to your plugin as well.

 A complete annotated example of what a plugin's `package.json` file should look like: